Kern Health Care Delivery Scholars Program

 The Kern Health Care Delivery Scholars Program furthers Mayo Clinic's strategic goals — to transform the health care delivery process by using our knowledge and information to provide solutions, to remain trusted and affordable to patients, and to sustain a scholarly workforce relevant to recent health care reform legislation.

 Kern Health Care Delivery Scholars are not only building their own knowledge, but also enabling others to improve the delivery of health care wherever they are.

 Population Health Science Scholars Program

-Established in 2014, the Population Health Scholars Program is advancing population health science through the translation of research into real-world solutions and policies to improve population health.
+Established in 2014, the Population Health Science Scholars Program is advancing population health science through the translation of research into real-world solutions and policies to improve population health.
 The program is an effort to cultivate research in population health and build an evidence base to inform efforts to protect and promote community health.
 It's grounded in the premise that healthy communities create healthy people.

 There is a critical need for a workforce of practicing primary care clinicians within Mayo Clinic with the necessary research skills, protected time and scholarly track record to undertake high-quality practice-based health services research that can improve health of human populations and individuals.
 The three-year Population Health Science Scholars Program provides training and mentoring for community and population health research at Mayo Clinic.

 The program contributes to ongoing efforts at Mayo Clinic to:

 - Develop and identify population health indicators, including patient-reported outcomes